Last Updated on by

 Penalties happen when delaying Part B; they can charge you up to 10% above the standard premium for a period of every 12-months that you don’t carry coverage.
 Also, the more time that passes the higher the penalty.

 If you choose to enroll at a later start date, you have a penalty.
-If you have a plan through another carrier and it meets certain standards, you don’t have a penalty.
+If you have a plan through another carrier and it meets specific standards, you don’t have a penalty.

 Is Medicare Mandatory if on Disability

 People that get Social Security Disability benefits are automatically eligible for Part A. Medicare disability eligibility begins after 25 months of disability.
 Depending on income levels, you may have monthly premiums to pay for your Part B, C, and D.

 This amount that you would pay would be reliant on your monthly income.
-If you’re eligible for Medicare and you delay enrollment without having creditable coverage, you WILL receive a penalty.
+If you’re Medicare-eligible and you delay enrollment without creditable coverage, you WILL get a penalty.

 Is Medicare Mandatory for Veterans

-If you’re a veteran who gets VA benefits, it’s not mandatory to enroll in Part B. However, the Veterans Affairs suggests both Part A and Part B.
+If you’re a veteran that gets VA benefits, Part B isn’t necessary.
+But, the Veterans Affairs suggests both Part A and Part B. Veterans have a more extensive network of doctors and benefits when they have Medicare and VA.

 By choosing to opt-out or delay benefits, veterans may potentially have penalties when they need Medicare.

 Are Medicare Wellness Exams Mandatory